|

 Even if the owner remains anonymous, it's useful for researchers to know that the manuscript leaf still exists and is privately held.
 Please contact me if you own or know someone who does own a leaf.
 I'll keep your identity, and theirs, private upon request.

-Leaves are listed in the story's narrative sequence.
-Census item numbers (e.g., "H7") simplify identification since in most cases the actual page number of the leaf in the manuscript is not known.
+Leaves are listed in the story's narrative sequence and not in order by item number.
+Census item numbers (e.g., "H7") are permanent references that simplify identification, and a cross-reference appears at the end of the main census to the narrative position of that item.
+The actual page number of the leaf in the manuscript itself is not known in most cases.
 A key to census terminology appears at the end of this list.
 All pages are in the handwriting of Sir Arthur Conan Doyle unless noted otherwise.

 Starts: amount of walking with it."